Baptism in Martin Luther’s Theology

 Baptism connects today’s Christians with the early Christian baptizing communities.
 Global Lutheran communities negotiating their rationales for baptism face the task of reassessing the bearing of the 16th-century decisions for today.
 The traditional language of the “necessity” with baptism—and vis-à-vis what is meant by salvation in particular—requires adjustment in efforts toward a hospitable appreciation of the means of grace in today’s world.

-In these conversations, Luther has a chance to contribute with an expansive theology of grace, building on his essential reformation insight: all human beings are beggars for grace and are saved by faith by God’s own grace and design.
+In these conversations, Luther has a chance to contribute with an expansive theology of grace, building on his essential reformatory insight: all human beings are beggars for grace and are saved by faith through God’s own grace and design.
 Sacraments in their proper use are a central means for the Church to assure people of God’s tangible presence in the midst of human existence.
 In his unflappable trust in the mysterious working of the Word, Luther sowed seeds for an inclusive theology of grace that, in many ways, is both applied and tested in the practice of baptism.

 Luther’s theology of baptism has received less scholarly attention than its concrete expression in the liturgical rite.
 A noted North American interest can be detected from the mid-1960s and preparations for the Lutheran Book of Worship.82 Several works have been prompted by ecumenical concerns and Karl Barth’s criticism of the infant baptism as not-biblical.